mshiroma01/budget-app/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

+- csv_converter - Lambda function code that does ETL for csv(s) inputted into an S3 bucket to dynamodb table.
+- transaction_query - Lambda function code that does the query resolving for the GraphQL query type transactionQuery.
-- hello_world - Code for the application's Lambda function.
+- transaction_mutation - Lambda function code that does the query resolving for the GraphQL query type transactionMutation
 - events - Invocation events that you can use to invoke the function.
 - tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.